Skip to main content

 Transfer of control

-Outline the steps for transferring control of the business, including the transfer of management responsibilities, the transfer of decision-making authority, and the transfer of key assets.
+Outline the steps for transferring business control, including management responsibilities, decision-making authority, and key assets.

 Training and mentoring